 The second environmental factor to keep in mind is the people.
 Teachers have a tremendous impact on the impact of learning on a child.
 Whenever I think back to my own schooling, I am reminded of the classes in which I thrived and it was singularly because a teacher believed in me and never denied me the opportunity to ask questions.

-Every teacher-training at Oakridge involves learning methods to encourage children to be more curious.
+Every teacher-training at Oakridge, one of the top IB Schools in Hyderabad involves learning methods to encourage children to be more curious.
 There are no “incorrect questions” and students are given ample opportunity in the classrooms to drive their learning through the Inquiry-method in which the IB-PYP curriculum is rooted in.

 The third essential factor to determine success in learning is the relationship between teachers and parents of their students.
-At Oakridge, we have constantly focussed on communication between the various adults responsible for the upbringing of our young learners through a variety of methods such as calls, emails, weekly reports, the online helpdesk and so on.
+At Oakridge, we have constantly focused on communication between the various adults responsible for the upbringing of our young learners through a variety of methods such as calls, emails, weekly reports, the online help desk and so on.
 If the child sees that there is alignment in the beliefs of his/her parents and teachers, it results in a stable identity resulting in greater confidence.